opensciencegrid/user-school-2019/docs/materials/day1/part4-ex5-software-diffs.md

 For this part of the exercise, try creating a submit file without referring to previous exercises!

-1. Log in to `osg-learn.chtc.wisc.edu`
+1. Log in to `training.osgconnect.net`
 2. Create and change into a new folder for this exercise, e.g. `monday-4.5`
 3. Save the above script as a file named `sw_probe.sh`
 4. As always, make sure that you can run your script from the command line before asking HTCondor to do so